Kile/pypxl/README.md

 ```

 # Docs
 I have not written any documentation.
 Generally every enpoint has a function with the same name and the same parameters as the enpoint along with the same default values.
-For an example in a discord bot, please look [here](https://github.com/Kile/pypxl/blob/main/examples/glitch_discord.markdown)
+For an example in a discord bot, please click [here](https://github.com/Kile/pypxl/blob/main/examples/glitch_discord.markdown)

+I have implemented all functions this library offers in commands in my bot.
+You can find all those commands [here](https://github.com/Kile/Killua/blob/main/killua/cogs/pxlapi.py)

 For questions and suggestions, join my discord server or dm me (`Kile#0606`)